Lehman Brothers returns in deal that led to First Data IPO

-WILMINGTON, Del, Oct 22 (Reuters) - First Data Corp’s Chief Executive Officer Frank Bisignano hailed a $3.5 billion fund-raising in July 2014 for drawing a “who’s who in equity investing” and paving the way for the payment processor’s huge IPO last week.
+WILMINGTON, Del (Reuters) - First Data Corp’s Chief Executive Officer Frank Bisignano hailed a $3.5 billion fund-raising in July 2014 for drawing a “who’s who in equity investing” and paving the way for the payment processor’s huge IPO last week.

 The 2014 deal included one unusual investor: Lehman Brothers, the bank that collapsed in 2008 at the height of the financial crisis.

-Lehman may be long gone from Wall Street, but its bankruptcy estate still manages a portfolio of more than $10 billion in assets, exceeding the market capitalization of fashion house Ralph Lauren Corp or property investment firm Kimco Realty Corp.
+Lehman may be long gone from Wall Street, but its bankruptcy estate still manages a portfolio of more than $10 billion in assets, exceeding the market capitalization of fashion house Ralph Lauren Corp (RL.N) or property investment firm Kimco Realty Corp (KIM.N).

 From an office in Manhattan, Lehman’s staff manage piles of cash and securities, interests in real estate and private equity investments, including a stake in Formula One motor racing.